andrewrgoss/andrewrgoss.com/content/resources.md

 Free practice programming interview questions.
 Interview Cake helps you prep for interviews to land offers from your dream companies.<br>
 <a href="https://www.interviewcake.com" target="_blank">interviewcake.com</a>

+#### Interviewing.io
+Interviewing.io is a platform where people can practice technical interviewing anonymously with engineers from top companies.<br>
+<a href="https://interviewing.io" target="_blank">interviewing.io</a>

 #### Skills Index
 Undoubtedly you've heard about the skills gap challenges in the U.S. economy.
 Using select data from LinkedIn and Strayer@Work's proprietary analysis, the Strayer@Work Skills Index takes a look at supply vs. demand around specific skill sets across top industries and provides actionable recommendations for getting up to speed.<br>
 <a href="http://www.skillsindex.com" target="_blank">skillsindex.com</a>